AndrewAnnex/SpiceyPy/docs/exceptions.rst

 and traceback (of spice calls). `Read the NAIF tutorial on exceptions here. <https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/Tutorials/pdf/individual_docs/32_exceptions.pdf>`_

-Also, by default SpiceyPy captures the 'found' flags some functions return as it is not idiomatic to python and instead through a SpiceyError exception.
+Also, by default SpiceyPy captures the 'found' flags some functions return as it is not idiomatic to python as a :py:exception:`spiceypy.utils.exceptions.NotFoundError`.
 This can be temporarily disabled using the :py:meth:`spiceypy.spiceypy.no_found_check` context manager that allows the found flag to be returned to the user for action.
 Outside the context SpiceyPy functions will revert to default behavior.
+For vectorized functions, the found parameter of the exception will contain an iterable of the found flags to help track down failed calls.

 .. code:: python